Hmong Americans: Rhode Island

 In 1976, Hmong members of the U.S. Secret Army Special Guerrilla Unit, recruited by the CIA during the Vietnam War, were resettled in Rhode Island as refugees.
-In 1983 their population was estimated at 1,700–2,000.
+In 1983, their population was estimated at 1,700–2,000.
 2010 census results put the number of Rhode Island Hmong at 1,015.
 The Hmong United Association of Rhode Island puts on a Hmong New Year's festival annually.
 About sixty families are members of the Providence Hmong Church of the Christian and Missionary Alliance; they are known locally for their egg roll fundraiser, held in the spring.

 Wisconsin

-As of 2023, the annual American Community Survey estimates that the Hmong population of Wisconsin had increased to 70,841, which makes the Hmong population the largest Asian ethnic group in the state.
+As of 2023, the annual American Community Survey estimates that the Hmong population of Wisconsin had increased to 70,841, making the Hmong population the largest Asian ethnic group in the state.
 Many Hmong refugees fleeing the Secret War settled in Wisconsin, due to the availability of faith-based, primarily Christian, sponsors.

+The Hmong Center on Broadway & 9th St. in Green Bay (Wisconsin).

 Hmong people in Wisconsin who participate in their traditional cultural practices still have to work around the Gregorian calendar, as their religious dates use the lunar calendar.
 Wisconsin's weather and the schedules of family and friends also may be obstacles when celebrating events such as Hmong New Year.